Betsy Krieg Salm, Schoolgirl art

 Pieces are made, pre-finished, and shipped to me from as far as 350 miles.
 I then start to apply the designs, do the ink work (if appropriate to the piece), and then the painting.

-The decorated item is then very carefully transported to the finishers (watercolour will rub of with the slighest touch).
+The decorated item is then very carefully transported to the finishers (watercolor will rub of with the slightest touch).
 He applies a superb final finish.
 Several coats of high grade professional finish applied.
 Hand sanding between each coat insures a smooth rich luster that brings the entire painting to life!

 TOP